pwr4exp: Power Analysis for Experimental Designs

 vcomp

-matrix, where integers indicate the order of variance components in the
+template represents variance-covariance matrices, where integer values indicate the order of variance components in the input vector.

-For a single random effect, a template is unnecessary, as it corresponds to a single variance value.
-For multiple random effects, the template outlines the sequence of variance and covariance components to be provided.
-It helps users specify and align variance components for random effects in the model.
+For a single random effect, a template is unnecessary since it corresponds to a single variance value.
+For multiple random effects, the template specifies the sequence of variance and covariance components, ensuring proper alignment when specifying variance components in the model.

-For example, a model contains both random intercept and random slop
+For example, consider a model that includes both a random intercept

 by subject